 Be an Indigenous Neighbours Volunteer

 MCC Canada's Indigenous Neighbours program strives to build respectful relationships between Indigenous and non-Indigenous people.
 Volunteers assist in facilitating opportunities for MCC constituents through the Blanket Exercise and by supporting Indigenous Artisans through the Niska Pop-up Market.
+In response to COVID-19, our Blanket Exercises are on hold, but we are happy to announce that our Niska program is once again looking for volunteers to help facilitate sales at events as health regulations permit.

 Be an MCC Champion